 6. Medical emergency

-In short, you should avoid withdrawing money from your PF account if you have any alternative means of finance.
-PF is meant for one’s financial upkeep after retirement; using it for any other purpose could jeopardise the financial stability of the employee in their post-retirement years.
+In short, you should avoid withdrawing money from your EPF account if you have any alternative means of finance.
+EPF is meant for one’s financial upkeep after retirement; using it for any other purpose could jeopardise the financial stability of the employee in their post-retirement years.
 For a more detailed understanding, take a look at the key changes proposed by the Government with respect to the Employees' Provident Fund (EPF).